shin-imai/katacoda-scenarios/Pods/step2.md

 `kubectl exec secondpod -c busybox -- ip a`{{execute}}

 You can see the network interfaces are the same between containers in a pod.

+Therefore if you want to access a container in the same pod, you can use `127.0.0.1`.

+`kubectl exec secondpod -c busybox -- wget -O - http://localhost`{{execute}}

+You see response.